node-machine/docs/creating-a-machinepack/Getting-Started.md

 $yo machinepack
 ```

 You'll be prompted for a friendly `name`.
-By entering _Tuneyards_, the name will become `machinepack-tuneyards`.
+By entering _Klout_, the name will become `machinepack-klout`.

 Next, you'll be asked to provide a `description`.
-We'll enter, _Communicate with the Tuneyards API to get songs, tour dates, etc._
+We'll enter, _Communicate with the Klout API to get Ids, Klout Scores, etc._

 The generator gives you the option to create an example machine.
 Let's go ahead and type `y` for yes and generate the machine.